Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control

 \subsection{Simulation Setup}

-The proposed method is tested on a modified IEEE-37 bus MG, which can be operated in grid-tied or islanded modes (see Fig. \ref{IEEE37}).
-According to [16], seven inverters are connected to buses 15, 18, 22, 24, 29, 33 and 34.
+The proposed method is tested on a modified IEEE-37 bus MG, which can be operated in grid-tied or islanded modes as shown in Fig. \ref{IEEE37}.
+According to \cite{Luo2014}, seven inverters are connected to buses 15, 18, 22, 24, 29, 33, and 34.
 When PCC is closed, the MG is operated in grid-tied mode.
 Otherwise, it is operated in islanded mode.

 We first let the MG be operated in grid-tied mode.
-In order to analyze the detailed dynamic properties of both slow and fast dynamics as well as compare our method with small-signal order reduction approach, a single bus of interest (bus 34) is chosen to show its dynamic responses after power command (input) changes for clearance.
+In order to analyze the detailed dynamic properties of both slow and fast dynamics as well as compare our method with the small-signal order reduction approach, a single bus of interest (bus 34) is chosen to show its dynamic responses after power command (input) changes for clearance.
 Then, a simulation is conducted in islanded mode to show the dynamic responses of multiple buses with DERs when a large load sudden change is given to verify its effectiveness against large disturbances.
-The detailed load and line parameter settings can be found in [16].
+The detailed load and line parameter settings can be found in \cite{Luo2014}.